proyectosingenieriauninorte/ComponentEditor/README.md

 2. Run `npm install` to install dependencies.
 3. Run `npm run dev` to start the development server.

+## With Docker
+To dockerize the app:
+docker build -t componenteditor . docker run -d -it -p 5019:3000 --restart unless-stopped --name componenteditor-app componenteditor

 ## Usage

 - Double-click on a box to edit its name.